szhcoco/Investigation-on-Cheese-and-Calories/README.md

 5. Merge dataframes into a dataset called `combine`
 - We left merge `RAW_interactions` to `recipes` on `id` in `recipes` and `recipe_id` in `RAW_interactions`.

-6. Replace all ratings of 0.0 to `nan` in `RAW_interactions`
+6. Replace all ratings of 0.0 to `nan` in `combine`
 - Valid ratings only include 1, 2, 3, 4, 5, and ratings of 0.0 indicates that no rating is given in the interaction, which contains no actual meaning.

 7. Compute average rating
 - We calculate the average rating for each recipe as new column `avg_rating`, so it can better demonstrate the overall ratings of the recipe.
 - Merge the `avg_rating` to the `combine`.

-After cleaning, there are 234429 rows and 29 columns in `combine`.
+After cleaning, there are 234429 rows and 26 columns in `combine`.
 Here we display the first five rows of the dataframe with 10 columns that will be mainly used for further investigation.

 | name                                 |   calories |   total_fat |   sugar |   sodium |   protein |   saturated_fat |   carbohydrates | cheese   |   rating |
 |:------------------------------------:|:----------:|:-----------:|:-------:|:--------:|:---------:|:---------------:|:---------------:|:--------:|:--------:|